wp-plugins/embed-webmap/README.txt

 ... replacing the ID section with the webmap ID that you got from your map.

+You can add many different options to the shortcode.
+See "Other Notes" above for details.

 == Installation ==

 = Using The WordPress Dashboard =